-Assessment | We have applied management judgement to of a assess if a financing component is significant in the context of a contract as a significant whole and determine appropriate discount financing rates. where relevant. component We account for a significant financing in component in our domestic and Indefeasible international bespoke network capacity Right of Use agreements, i.e. IRUs, where customers make an upfront payment in advance of (IRU) receiving services.
+We have applied management judgement to assess if a financing component is significant in the context of a contract as a whole and determine appropriate discount rates, where relevant.

+We account for a significant financing component in our domestic and international bespoke network capacity agreements, i.e. IRUs, where customers make an upfront payment in advance of receiving services.
 These contracts have an average legal contract term between 10 and 33 years.